This is a Synthetic World: Three Essays on Causal Inference, Applied Econometrics, and Machine Learning for Policy Analysis

 Empirical Strategy

-- Compare treated cities to synthetic counterfactuals
+- Compare treated cities to synthetic counterfactuals, using staggered adoption SCM methods

 - Use MSAs without similar mandates as donors